Syrah / Shiraz Taste Profile

 Unique Syrah and Shiraz Characteristics

-Each type of wine grape develops a unique combination of flavors and aromas.
-These flavors and aromas are influenced by things like their growing environment (climate and soil – aka terroir), the fermentation process (aka yeast converting sugar to alcohol), and maturation (such as aging in oak barrels).
+Each type of wine grape develops a unique combination of flavors and aromas that are influenced by things like their growing environment (climate and soil – aka terroir), the fermentation process (aka yeast converting sugar to alcohol), and maturation (such as aging in oak barrels).

-Syrah is grown in the cool climate of Northern Rhône, France.
-Shiraz is grown in the warm climate of Australia.
+Syrah is produced in Northern Rhône, France marked by an elegant balance and subtle notes of fruit.
+Shiraz is produced in Australia and is known for its big bold fruit-forward approach.
 Wine producers in other regions of the world who mimic the French style will call their wine Syrah and likewise, those who mimic the Australian style will call their wine Shiraz.